 Found a bird?
-707-484-6502 8:30am to 5:30pm
+707-484-6502 Winter hours 8:00am to 4:30pm

 All species cared for at NSCC are state and federally protected.
 Interns will become familiar with the laws and ethics that govern and guide our work as rehabilitators.